limyewjin/about/_posts/2024-01-27-eth-validator-block-probability.md

 - **Chance of not proposing a block in one day:** Approximately 99.21%
 - **Chance of not proposing a block in one week:** Approximately 94.58%
 - **Chance of not proposing a block in one month:** Approximately 78.75%
+- **Chance of not proposing a block in 3 months:** Approximately 48.84%
+- **Chance of not proposing a block in 6 months:** Approximately 23.86%
+- **Chance of not proposing a block in 1 year:** Approximately 5.69%

 ## Probabilities for 100 Validators